 Whereas Alastair Humphreys and Tom Allen cycled around the world out of wonder and curiosity, Mark Beaumont cycled more for glory.
 Mark Beaumont held the world record for circumnavigating the world in the fastest time by bike in 2008 and currently holds the world record for fastest solo ride of the length of Africa.

-Updated: Mark Beaumont is now yet again the world record holder for circumnavigating the world by bike with his time of 78 days and 14 hours and is now the world record holder for most miles cycled in a month.
+Updated: Mark Beaumont is now yet again the world record holder for circumnavigating the world by bike with his time of 78 days and 14 hours and is now also the world record holder for most miles cycled in a month.

 You can keep up-to-date with Mark’s endeavours over on his site and blog at: https://markbeaumontonline.com/